How To Keep Squirrels Away

 spread super hot sauce on the wood.
 I mean, the hottest you can find, like Ghost Chili Pepper sauce.
 Squirrels don't want

 to chew that.
-Cayenne Pepper Powder doesn't work as well as a spray, becasue it
+Cayenne Pepper Powder doesn't work as well as a spray,

 won't stick.
 You can also try mace, or a product called Ropel.
 The problem